Staff Engagement: What & Why Is It Important

 According to a study from Penn State University, active listening from managers can relieve employees’ feelings of job insecurity.
 Listening is a powerful way to improve employees’ work experience and job performance.

 Employers can also strive for a workplace culture in which individuality is both noticed and valued, demonstrate care for all employees, and provide routine opportunities for check-ins.
-Employers can encourage employees to value what each person can bring to the table by caring for one another, advocating for everyone’s voice to be heard, and investing in their colleagues’ growth and development.
+Employers can encourage employees to value what each person can bring by caring for one another, advocating for everyone’s voice to be heard, and investing in their colleagues’ growth and development.

 Offer Opportunities For Professional Development